 The Essence of the Katana, Carried on by Japanese Swordsmiths even Today

-“By the way, everybody, do you know what Japanese swords are made of?” asks Mr. Shono the students.
-“The main ingredient of a katana is tamahagane, steel made from iron sand” he explains while letting the students touch such a “tamahagane” steel.
+“By the way, everybody, do you know what Japanese swords are made of?” asks Mr. Shono to the students.
+“The main ingredient of a katana is tamahagane, steel made from iron sand,” he explains while letting the students touch such a “tamahagane” steel.

 “It looks like a scraggy stone!”